Bikini Airways

 Bikini Airways is a 2003 American made for cable erotic film written and directed by Fred Olen Ray (under the pseudonym name Nicholas Juan Medina).

 Plot

-Terri (Regina Russell), after inheriting an airline from her late uncle (and the debt that goes with it), gets a wealthy oil tycoon to pony up 25,000 to have his bachelor party on her first flight.
+Terri, after inheriting an airline from her late uncle (and the debt that goes with it), gets a wealthy oil tycoon to pay $25,000 to have his bachelor party on her first flight.